HypothesisWorks/hypothesis/paper.md

 Currently Hypothesis uses this format to support two major use cases:

 1. It is the basis of its approach to test-case reduction, allowing it to support more powerful test-case reduction than is found in most property-based testing libraries with no user intervention.
-2. It supports Targeted Property-Based Testing [@DBLP:conf/issta/LoscherS17], which uses a score to guide testing towards a particular goal (e.g. maximising an error term).
+2. It supports Targeted Property-Based Testing [@DBLP:conf/issta/LoscherS17], which uses a score to guide testing towards a particular goal (e.g., maximising an error term).
 In the original implementation this would require custom mutation operators per test, but in Hypothesis this mutation is transparent to the user and they need only specify the goal.

 The internal format is flexible and contains rich information about the structure of generated test cases,